 All visas need to be cleared out by the authorities in Guatemala.
 To issue the visa, the Embassy needs to wait for the authorization from Guatemala which can take from three to four weeks.

 NOTE: An entry visa (90 days) does not automatically entitle the holder to enter Guatemala.
-A decision is made every time the traveller passes through a border control, as travellers must have proof of sufficient funds to support themselves for the duration of their stay and for their return and documents indicating the purpose of their visit.
+A decision is made every time the traveler passes through a border control, as travelers must have proof of sufficient funds to support themselves for the duration of their stay and for their return and documents indicating the purpose of their visit.

 Holders of Travel Documents / Alien’s Passports